Herbert Horace HACKSLEY

 Herbert Hacksley's photograph on the war memorial in St Aldates Police Station, Oxford.
 Image courtesy of John Stobbs.

 As a young man Herbert moved to Oxford, and on 1 June 1938, aged nineteen, he joined the Oxford City Police, warrant no. 467, collar no. 106.
-According to the Police Register he was 6ft ¼in – exceptionally tall for the time – and he had been an enamel inspector and tester before joining the force, with no previous public service.
+According to the Police Register he was 6ft ¼in – exceptionally tall for the time – and had been an enamel inspector and tester before joining the force, with no previous public service.
 The police personnel records and occurrence books are closed for a hundred years from the 1940s so we don't know how it was that Herbert came to join the Oxford City Police.

-Despite being a police constable (a reserved occupation), Herbert joined the Royal Air Force (RAF) Volunteer Reserve as a Leading Aircraftman, service no. 1320081.
-He was attached to the No. 3 British Flying Training School which was based at South Cerney in Gloucestershire.
-But not long after he and Gladys married, he and other recruits were sent to America for pilot training.
+In October 1941 Herbert married Gladys Pitt at St Aldates Church in Oxford.
+She was two years older than him, and lived at 12 Western Road, Grandpont, with her parents and two siblings; she worked as a typist.
+Not long afterwards, Herbert and his fellow recruits were sent to America for pilot training.
 They were stationed at the Spartan School of Aeronautics in Miami, Ottawa County, Oklahoma.
 This school was sited at the Miami Municipal Airport, which had opened in 1937 and been taken over by the United States Army Air Forces in the summer of 1941.
 As part of the 1941 Lend-Lease Act (whereby equipment and aid were given by America free of charge to the Allies, on the basis that such help was essential for the defence of the United States), RAF flying cadets received a 20-week basic flying course, taught by civil contractors.
-This continued at Miami until November 1942 (by which time America had joined the War).
-In this period British personnel became a common sight in Miami; they became a part of the community and lasting relationships were formed.
+This continued at Miami until November 1942, by which time America had joined the war.
+In this period British personnel were a common sight in Miami; they became a part of the community and lasting relationships were formed.

 The four young cadets were buried next to each other in Miami (Grand Army of the Republic) Cemetery, in a row of graves of fifteen young British airmen who lost their lives during flight training.
 The inscription on Herbert’s gravestone reads “Loved and remembered always”.
 At the end of the row is a stone honouring Frantie Manbeck Hill, a local woman who ‘adopted’ the plot.
 She voluntarily tended these fifteen war graves and kept in touch with the families of the casualties until her death, aged 89, in 1982.
 She and her husband are buried nearby.

-Herbert is commemorated on several war memorials in Oxford (in addition to the one in St Matthew’s Church in Grandpont): the memorial in St Aldates Police Station; on the Oxford City Police memorial in the church of St Michael at the Northgate on Cornmarket; and on the Thames Valley Police memorial in Kidlington.
-He is also named on the war memorial in Luton, where his mother Violet continued to live at the home of her parents until her death in 1951.
+Herbert is commemorated on several war memorials in Oxford (in addition to the one in St Matthew’s Church in Grandpont): the memorial in St Aldates Police Station; on the Oxford City Police memorial in the church of St Michael at the Northgate, Cornmarket; and on the Thames Valley Police memorial in Kidlington.
+There are only three other men in the Second World War sections of those police memorials; one of them is Frederick Thompson, another of our 24 Men of Grandpont and Cold Harbour.

-After the War, in June 1946, Herbert’s widow Gladys (then aged 29) sailed to New York and then travelled on to Miami in Oklahoma, to see where Herbert had served, and to visit his grave.
+After the War, in June 1946, Herbert’s widow Gladys (then aged 29) sailed to New York and travelled on to Miami in Oklahoma, to see where Herbert had served, and to visit his grave.
 Her visit was hosted by the Reverend Harry Curtis, minister of the Miami Presbyterian Church, which perhaps Herbert had himself attended.
-She returned to England in November.
+Gladys returned to England in November.
 Her occupation was recorded in the ships’ registers as ‘civil servant’, her height as 5ft 4in, and her hair and eyes as brown.

 In early 1948 Gladys married Edwin Wakefield, who was originally from Grantham in Lincolnshire.
 They had two children.
-Gladys died in Abingdon in 1996, aged eighty.
+Gladys died in Abingdon in 1996, aged 80.
 Edwin died in 2023, just short of his 101st birthday.

-Back to the 24 Men of Grandpont 1939-45 biographies page
+Back to the 24 Men of Grandpont and Cold Harbour 1939-45 biographies page